 It’s coming up to that weekend when you lose an hour – as the clocks go forward one hour in March.

-And this means, arggh, it can affect your baby’s carefully nurtured sleep routine.
+And the Spring clock change – on March 28 this year – can (aargh!) disrupt your baby’s carefully nurtured sleep routine.

-- Try altering bedtime by just half an hour on the first evening, eg Saturday evening – so it’s half an hour earlier than usual.
-Then adjust bedtime by another half hour on Sunday evening – so you’re working to the ‘new time’.
+- Try altering bedtime by just half an hour a day or 2 before – so, on Friday evening, for example, so it’s half an hour earlier than usual.
+Then adjust bedtime by another half hour on Saturday evening, so now you’re already working to the ‘new time’.

 - If you’re altering bedtime, naps and mealtimes will need to fall in line too.
 Make them slightly earlier to suit your new routine.